 The best advice is "if in doubt, leave it out."
 Due to the limited capacity on the motorcoach, you may only bring one bag per person.
 It is highly recommended you bring a suitcase you can handle.
-The dimensions should be a maximum 62 linear inches, and weigh no more than 50 pounds.
-Porterage for this bag is included in the program's price.
+The dimensions should be about 30" x 21" x 11", and your bag cannot weigh more than 50 pounds-an airline rule.
+Porterage for this bag is included in the journey price.
 If the suitcase exceeds the established weight and/or dimensions, an additional charge will be collected by the tour director and/or airline carrier.